docksal/docksal/docs/content/tools/pull.md

 ## Initializing Project

-If you not using a initializing process for a specific provider and are starting from an already existing project you can take advantage of the `fin pull` command by setting the `HOSTING_PLATFORM` and `HOSTING_SITE` variables within the project's `.docksal/docksal.env` file.
+If you are not using an initializing process for a specific provider and are starting from an already existing project, you can take advantage of the `fin pull` command by setting the `HOSTING_PLATFORM` and `HOSTING_SITE` variables within the project's `.docksal/docksal.env` file.